Shuttle/shuttle-esb/publish-subscribe.md

 # Shuttle Configuration

 All endpoints that belong to the same physical pub/sub store should connect to the same store.

 You would have a store for your development environment, perhaps even locally on your own machine.
 You would have a separate store for your QA, UAT, and production environments.

-# Publishing from a web-site?
+## Publishing from a web-site

 Typically you would publish events from some processing endpoint, as opposed to a web-site.